 You know how lifting weights and the most effective workout regimens have intervals with rest in between series, and marathoners have water station breaks to pace themselves well and be refreshed along the way to avoid konkin’ out midway?

-The Most High often gives His people messages in visions, dreams, during precious moments in creation, prayer or praise time, conversations, pockets of stillness and amidst seemingly everyday housework duties.
+Visions and dreams tend to come during precious moments in creation, prayer or praise time, conversations, pockets of stillness and amidst seemingly everyday housework duties.
 Constant busyness (spent outside of a peaceful home) doesn’t make room for and isn’t conducive to visions, dreams, self-examination, rest and refreshment and it can be a distraction or escape – not always…but sometimes.

 A life made constantly busy can affect being present to receive a timely word from above, especially in a world of distractions insistent on bullying us about and shoulder-shoving us from one shiny thing to the other.
 We’re more likely to have a revelation while sitting in traffic than when moving at high speed dodging cars or navigating a roundabout.
 Create some breathing room in your life…and observe how much deeper you breathe, clearer you think, lighter you walk, grateful you feel and purposeful you live…while doing what you are called to do.